 How Does This Matter to SSAS Multidimensional ?

 For the last 10+ years, Microsoft has focused all its data analytics investments on both versions of SSASt and Power BI.
 SSASm has not had significant enhancement since the SQL Server 2008R2 release.
 Microsoft maintains that SSASm and SSASt/Power BI are complementary offerings aimed at different use cases.
 When used as stand-alone server products, this claim has credibility at the edges (e.g. extreme data volumes, certain complex calculations, extreme query performance), but for the vast majority of cases, either could be used with satisfactory results.
-This overlap, the comprehensive all-in-one capabilities of Power BI, and the glaring disinvestment in SSASm suggest that its days may be numbered, whatever Microsoft periodically says to the contrary (think Silverlight).
+This overlap, the comprehensive all-in-one capabilities of Power BI, and the glaring disinvestment in SSASm suggest that its days may be numbered.
 It is true though that SSASm can handle virtually unlimited data, while SSASt is limited to what can fit in memory – which even with its highly efficient compression is orders of magnitude less data than SSASm could handle.
 This may provide a niche that extends SSASm’s lifetime.

 With the long-term future of SSASm thus possibly in doubt, if you use it, you are well advised to consider “modernization” options available under Microsoft offerings.
 There are essentially two: